Emma-Gairin/RadarOmics/README.md

 ## Detailed description
 RadarOmics summarises the expression profiles of genes or other molecules within predefined biological categories using dimensional reduction analysis and radar plot visualisations.

-Prior to using the package, three data frames must be prepared in CSV (Comma delimited) format: 1) a count matrix normalised according to the preferred dimensional reduction method, e.g., variance-stabilising transformation of gene counts prior to running Principal Component Analysis; 2) sample information including the name of the samples and their corresponding group; 3) biological information with the gene/protein/etc. identifiers and their corresponding user-defined categories based on *e.g.,* manually curated lists, Gene Ontology terms, KEGG pathways.
+Prior to using the package, three data frames must be prepared in CSV (Comma delimited) format: 1) a count matrix (for RNASEQ, we recommend VST normalisation of gene counts); 2) sample information including the name of the samples and their corresponding group; 3) biological information with the gene/protein/etc. identifiers and their corresponding user-defined categories based on *e.g.,* manually curated lists, Gene Ontology terms, KEGG pathways.
 See examples of dataset structure [below](#implementation).

 ---
 The three main functions of the package are: